What Is Tor?

-- On the next windows, choose the destination folder.
+- On the next window, choose the destination folder.
 Using Tor would be easy if you choose the Desktop as the destination.

 - Click Install.

-The setup will create a folder named Tor Browser on your Desktop.
-Open the folder, and run the shortcut file to use Tor Browser.
+The Tor setup will create a folder named Tor Browser on your Desktop.
+Open the folder, and run the shortcut file to use the Tor Browser.

 Tor Browser for Android

-Orbot – a proxy with Tor for Android devices.
+Orbot – a free proxy app with Tor for Android devices.

-The Guardian Project, a global developer community founded by Nathan Freitas, is to be credited for the development of these apps.
+The Guardian Project, a global developer community founded by Nathan Freitas, is to be credited for the development of Orfox.

 Tor Browser for iOS

 I2P and Freenet are other anonymity networks which can act as Tor alternatives.
 Also, Tails and Subgraph OS are Linux-based distributions with built-in Tor support.
 In the past, Hornet was also an anonymity network that provided higher network speeds compared to Tor.